 Over centuries and across cultures people have defied gravity in a quest to build the tallest, grandest structures imaginable.
 Skyscrapers: Investigate Feats of Engineering with 25 Projects invites children ages 9 and up to explore the innovation and physical science behind these towering structures.
 Trivia and fun facts illustrate engineering ingenuity and achievements from the ancient pyramids to the Empire State Building.
 Readers will develop an understanding of how our modern, sophisticated building techniques and...View

 That potato chip bag you tossed in your trash can this afternoon—where does it go when it leaves your house?
-Garbage: Follow the Path of Your Trash with Science Activities for Kids invites middle graders to investigate the world of trash!
+Garbage: Follow the Path of Your Trash with Environmental Science Activities for Kids invites middle graders to investigate the world of trash!
 The average American produces more than four pounds of trash every day—multiply that by 300 million people and you’ve got a lot of garbage!
 Where does it go?
-How does it break down?
-What...View
+How does it break down?...View

 Bridges and tunnels are lifelines.
 People have tackled seemingly insurmountable obstacles, including vast canyons and mountain ranges, to design and construct these amazing passageways.
 Bridges and Tunnels: Investigate Feats of Engineering invites children ages 9 and up to explore the innovation and physical science behind structures our world depends on.
 Trivia and fun facts illustrate engineering ingenuity and achievements.
 Activities and projects encourage children to learn about the engineering process and to embrace trial and...View

 What’s the difference between a desert and a rain forest?
 A tundra and a coniferous forest?
 These are all examples of biomes, and they are all home to plants and animals that are uniquely adapted to live in those environments!
-In Biomes: Discover the Earth’s Ecosystems with Science Activities for Kids, middle school kids journey across the planet and visit the world’s nine terrestrial and aquatic biomes to learn about the distinctive climates, geologies, resources,...View
+In Biomes: Discover the Earth’s Ecosystems with Environmental Activities for Kids, middle school kids journey across the planet and visit the world’s nine terrestrial and aquatic biomes to learn about the distinctive climates, geologies, resources,...View

 The United States boasts a rich musical diversity.
 Early Americans discovered ways to weave European traditions with new cultural influences to compose a unique musical identity.
 African traditions influenced hymns and folk songs that connected people to religion and to the trials and tribulations of everyday life.
 Patriotic tunes created unity in wartime.
 Even now, America's jazz, blues, rock, and hip-hop continue to evolve from their African-American origins.
 Music: Investigate the Evolution of American Sound...View